Giant betta

 The giant betta (Betta anabatoides) is a species of freshwater ray-finned fish in the subfamily Macropodusinae, part of the gourami family.
-It is endemic to South Kalimanatan, Katingan, and Sampit in Indonesian Borneo.
+It is endemic to South Kalimantan, Katingan, and Sampit in Indonesian Borneo.
 It is found in a variety of freshwater habitats and is a paternal mouthbrooder.
-The species reaches 8.2 cm (3.2 inches) in standard length and is known to be a facultative air-breather.
+The species reaches 8.2 cm in standard length and is known to be a facultative air-breather.